 Remove the mixture from the heat, and gently pour your mixture through the strainer to remove the lemon zest.

-Whisk in our essential oils, and immediately begin pouring your mixture into the lip balm tubes.
+Whisk in our organic beeswax, and immediately begin pouring your mixture into the lip balm tubes.
 I found that using a glass measuring cup with a spout and a funnel was the easiest way to do this.